 If you are eligible then you’ll receive a form back (RTB2).
 You’ll then have to have your property valued and the council will issue you with a document called Section 124 which will let you know how much your house is worth and the discount that they will apply.
 You will have 12 weeks to make your decision once you receive that form.

+Contact us today for a free, no-obligation consultation where we can talk through your options and discuss your application to buy your council or local housing association property.
+We will work with you from the very start right through to getting you a mortgage agreement in principle and then completing your final mortgage application.
 This is where we can help you find the best deal possible.
 We will access our panel of lenders to access 1,000’s of different mortgages and getting you on your way to owning your own home.

 How does it work?
 Get a quote nowMeet your advisor